 This route involves a snow climb above the head of Snow Moon Lake to a notch in the north summit ridge, followed by an uncomplicated climb up the ridge from there.
 See the Edwards guide for further information.

-Summit Views?Unfortunately, the ISO setting on my camera was set for some photos I tried taking the previous night, and coupled with the cloud cover I encountered on Allen's summit, I have no quality summit view shots.
-Views from the top are exceptional, however.
+Views from the top are exceptional.
 The almost impossibly steep north face of Mount Siyeh is directly across Cracker Lake to the south, and a sea of peaks is visible behind.
-There are mighty views to the northwest that include Mount Merrit, Mount Cleveland, and the snow capped peaks of the Livingston Range.
+There are mighty views to the northwest that include Mount Merritt, Mount Cleveland, and the snow capped peaks of the Livingston Range.
 The entire Grinnell Glacier Basin is visible to the west, but perhaps the most unique view is to the north, of Many Glacier Hotel amidst a beautiful chain of lakes.
 I guess you'll just have to climb up there and see for yourself!